marty777/ponderthis/2023/07/README.md

 	$ ./jul2023 [OPTIONS]

 	Options:
-		-b				Find a solution to the bonus challenge
-		-v				Print the status of each queue step and a trace of each move in a solution when found -g	filepath	Export an animated GIF of a solution when found -h				Print usage
+		-b          Find a solution to the bonus challenge -v          Print the status of each queue step and a trace of each move in a solution when found -g path     Export an animated gif of the solution to the specified path when found -h          Print usage

 Examples: